Emerald

 Emerald is a gemstone and a variety of the mineral beryl (Be3Al2(SiO3)6) colored green by trace amounts of chromium or sometimes vanadium.
 Beryl has a hardness of 7.5–8 on the Mohs scale.
-Most emeralds are highly included, so their toughness (resistance to breakage) is classified as generally poor.
+Most emeralds have many inclusions, so their toughness (resistance to breakage) is classified as generally poor.
 Emerald is a cyclosilicate.
+It occurs mainly in association with quartz, muscovite, albite, schorl, microcline, fluorite, smoky quartz and elbaite.

 Etymology

-The word "emerald" is derived (via esmeraude and emeraude), from Vulgar Latin: esmaralda/esmaraldus, a variant of Latin smaragdus, which was via σμάραγδος (smáragdos; "green gem") from a Semitic language.
+The word "emerald" is derived (via esmeraude and emeraude), from Vulgar Latin: esmaralda/esmaraldus, a variant of Latin smaragdus, which was via σμάραγδος (smáragdos; "green gem").
+The Greek word may have a Semitic, Sanskrit or Persian origin.
 According to Webster's Dictionary the term emerald was first used in the 14th century.

 Properties determining value

-Emeralds, like all colored gemstones, are graded using four basic parameters–the four Cs of connoisseurship: color, clarity, cut and carat weight.
-Normally, in the grading of colored gemstones, color is by far the most important criterion.
+Emeralds, like all colored gemstones, are graded using four basic parameters known as "the four Cs": color, clarity, cut and carat weight.
+Normally, in grading colored gemstones, color is by far the most important criterion.
 However, in the grading of emeralds, clarity is considered a close second.
 A fine emerald must possess not only a pure verdant green hue as described below, but also a high degree of transparency to be considered a top gemstone.

-This member of the beryl family ranks among the traditional "big four" gems along with diamonds, rubies and sapphires.
+This member of the beryl family ranks among the traditional "big four" precious gems along with diamonds, rubies and sapphires.

 In the 1960s, the American jewelry industry changed the definition of emerald to include the green vanadium-bearing beryl.
 As a result, vanadium emeralds purchased as emeralds in the United States are not recognized as such in the United Kingdom and Europe.
 In America, the distinction between traditional emeralds and the new vanadium kind is often reflected in the use of terms such as "Colombian emerald".